-Samsung S10 hit the market earlier this month and everybody now is expecting to see how these impressive specs perform in real life.
+Samsung S10 hit the market earlier this month and everybody now is expecting to see how these impressive specs translate in real life.
 No doubt, Samsung’s flagship is a great phone but how does it perform as a camera?
 Can you solely rely on it for capturing your travels and photographic adventures?
 The company claims that this phone is “the next generation camera that lets you shoot like a pro without being a pro”.
-Now that’s a bold statement and so we’re going to put it to the test.
+Now that’s a bold statement, so we’re going to put it to the test.

 Samsung S10, S10+ and the soon to arrive S10 5G have the same rear cameras, which are what we are mostly interested here.